dylanpieper/ShinySurveyJS-Template/readme.md

 ## Try Example Surveys

 These examples show how to use dynamic fields to track participants and/or update survey item choices using URL query parameters and database tables.
 The dynamic field server logic can be customized in `shiny/survey.R`.
-Remember that conditional logic can be handled by SurveyJS.

 1.  **survey_llm**: Assign participant ID in URL query with no selections for group or additional choices